 - Identify which products and companies are the big sellers, what are they doing right?

-- Spark some creativity, inspiration and new ideas for your next product;
+- Spark creativity, inspiration and new ideas for your next product

-- Meet with buyers and manufacturers and understand their needs;
+- Meet with buyers and manufacturers to understand their needs

 Stand out from the crowd.

 After only a few hours of walking the halls you begin to tire of seeing the same items over and over again.
-There are only so many fluoro tape measures and red hammers you can look at before losing interest.
-It is clear that products, displays and booths that can stand out in the crowd have the best chance of getting noticed.
-As product designers we have a great opportunity to create a real competitive advantage for the manufacturers and brands selling at these shows.
+There are only so many fluorescent tape measures and red hammers you can look at before losing interest.
+Because of this, the products, displays and booths that stand out in the crowd have the best chance of getting noticed.
+As product designers, we have a great opportunity to create a real competitive advantage for the manufacturers and brands selling at these shows.
 Point of difference can be created through innovation and a fresh design approach.

 Face to face is best.

 Correspondence with international clients can often be limited to emails and Skype.
-The Canton Fair offered us the opportunity for to meet a large number of contacts in one place.
-We took advantage of this by setting up many face to face meetings.
-These meetings offered great personal interactions, valuable introductions and insights that wouldn’t have been discovered through electronic communication.
-Looking back now we can see it was these face to face meetings that helped us accelerate projects along and strengthen our business relationships (both new and old).
+The Canton Fair offered the opportunity to meet a large number of contacts in one place.
+We took advantage of this by setting up numerous face-to-face meetings.
+Most importantly, we discovered personal interactions, valuable introductions and insights that just wouldn’t have been possible through electronic communication.
+Looking back, we can see it was these face-to-face meetings that helped us accelerate projects and strengthen our business relationships (both new and old).

 Customise for buyers.

-Buyers walking the halls are probably looking for something new, and when they see it they often want it exclusively.
-Manufacturers know this and look to produce designs that easily adapted to suit multiple retailers selling in the same region.
+Buyers walking the halls are usually looking for something new, and when they see it – they often want it exclusively.
+Manufacturers know this and look to produce designs that are easily adapted to suit multiple retailers in multiple regions.

-By the time we returned to Australia we found ourselves armed with a wealth of new information, some great new ideas, new contacts and a mountain of catalogues.
-For us it was important to identify the bits of information that would be valuable to us and to our existing local clients.
-It might be a new material, an idea for a design improvement, the details of a new contact.
+By the time we returned to Australia we found ourselves armed with a wealth of new information, new ideas, new contacts and a mountain of catalogues.
+For us, it was important to identify the bits of information that would be valuable to us and to our existing clients.
+It might be a new material, an idea for a design improvement or the details of a new contact..
 We looked for anything that could add value to the service we provide as design consultants.

-- The exhibition halls are huge (112.5 hectares in fact) so there is plenty of walking.
-Wear comfortable shoes and bring a bag with wheels!
+- The exhibition halls are huge (112.5 hectares in fact) so wear comfortable shoes and bring a bag with wheels!

-- Many OEM factories are happy to inform you they “make for Makita and Bosch”.
-Beware.
+- Beware of OEM factories that are happy to inform you they “make for Makita and Bosch”

-- Beat the insane traffic at the end of the day by taking the boat along the Pearl River back to the centre of Guangzhou.
+- Beat the end-of-day traffic by taking the boat along the Pearl River back to the centre of Guangzhou.
 Or stay at the Shangri-La located on site if your budget allows.